 Grab a coffee (and breakfast) to go and take an early stroll around Central Park.
 I make use of the plethora of Pret a Manger and Bluestone Lane cafes for quick, relatively healthy breakfasts while I’m exploring NYC.
 Plot your route through Central Park to take in Strawberry Fields, Bethesda Terrace, Loeb Boathouse on The Lake, the Hans Christian Andersen Monument and Alice in Wonderland.

-Shoot to the Top of the Rock and observe Manhattan and surrounds from the observation deck 70 floors up.
+Next on your weekend in New York City itinerary should be to scale Top of the Rock and observe Manhattan and surrounds from the observation deck 70 floors up.
 Book a time in advance to bypass the often lengthy lines.
 See this post on NYC to find out why I choose Top of the Rock of the Empire State.

 While you’re in the area, pop over to Grand Central Terminal and see what the fuss is about this beautiful, Beaux-Arts transport hub.
 From there, take the Subway to DUMBO (Down Under the Manhattan Bridge Overpass).